shorebirdtech/shorebird/packages/shorebird_ci/README.md

 it's what you pay today.
 For most repos it's noise.
 If you have a high-volume monorepo where most PRs don't touch Dart, static lets the workflow skip entirely at the trigger level.

+### A note on subpackage double-coverage

+Subpackages of a Flutter root get CI'd twice: once in their own matrix job, once inside the root's job.
+Intentional.
+The root needs them for `pub get`, and the standalone job gives focused per-package pass/fail.
+Cost is a duplicate analyze/test on affected PRs.

 ## For AI agents